 Non-exclusive beverage vending started July 2012: On February 1, 2012, a request for proposal was released seeking proposals to provide UVM with beverage vending.
 UVM received three bid responses as part of this process.
-The University has chosen Sodexo as the vendor for the beverage vending contract for the next three years.
+The University chose Sodexo as the vendor for the beverage vending contract for the following three years.
 This contract began on July 1, 2012 and extends through June 30, 2015.
 The contract is a non-exclusive agreement and Sodexo offers products from multiple brands.
 Consistent with the University’s goal to support environmental sustainability this contract will exclude bottled (non-flavored and non-carbonated) water from all vending machines beginning on January 1, 2013.
-Additionally, in the interest of promoting more healthy choices, at least 33% of the beverage options in vending machines on campus will be healthy choice products according to American Heart Association guidelines.
+Additionally, in the interest of promoting more healthy choices, at least 33% of the beverage options in vending machines on campus is to be healthy choice products according to American Heart Association guidelines.

 Who were these student activists, and what did they do?

 Students for a Sustainable Beverage System was started by members of VSTEP (Vermont Students Towards Environmental Protection).
 VSTEP members are concerned about environmental protection, human rights, health and nutrition, agriculture systems, and promoting local economies by supporting local vendors, among other issues.

 SSBS included anyone who signed VSTEP's petition to ask for a positive change in UVM's beverage system.
 VSTEP worked with Eco-Reps, Student Government Association senators, Slow Food UVM, and UVM Residential Life, and was supported by Student Life and the UVM Office of Sustainability.
 By mobilizing a collaboration of student groups working with faculty and staff, the group could influence decisions about the beverage contract.
 Two resolutions in favor of a more sustainable beverage system passed the Student Government Association, adding the weight of an official governance group.